-The decoration of hides, pots, bone tools and other objects has been a part of Native American women’s work and leisure time for thousands of years.
+The decoration of hides, pots, bone tools and other objects has been a part of American Indian women’s work and leisure time for thousands of years.
 Many women decorated clothing, blankets, and moccasins with porcupine quills arranged in a design.
 The design often represented some object (such as bison or a bird) of importance to the woman or her tribe.

 The earliest European traders came to North America with glass beads made in European factories to trade for furs.
 This trade spread across the continent throughout the 18th and 19th centuries.
 Many beadworkers of the Great Plains tribes substituted colorful beads for porcupine quills in their decorative work.
-When Native Americans signed treaties and established their lists of annuity goods that they were to receive in exchange for their land, beads were often listed as desirable annuity goods.
+When American Indians signed treaties and established their lists of annuity goods that they were to receive in exchange for their land, beads were often listed as desirable annuity goods.
 Reservation traders kept supplies of beads in various sizes, styles, and colors that could be sold or traded to their Indian customers.

-Once reservations were established, native women produced more beadwork in more elaborate designs than before.
+Once reservations were established, women produced more beadwork in more elaborate designs than ever before.
 They may have had more time for beadwork, since the tribes spent less time hunting, drying meat, and moving camp to find food sources.
 During the early reservation years, women also found that their beaded objects had value to non-Indian visitors to the reservations.
 Frontier army officers and their wives recognized the beauty of beaded leather objects.
-Linda Slaughter of Bismarck knew how important beadwork was for Native American women.
+Linda Slaughter of Bismarck knew how important beadwork was for American Indian women.
 She wrote that "bead work and dressing and embroidering deerskins to be made into garments were the industries of the women . . . and much of their work had artistic merit."

 Almost every reservation had a trader’s store.
 (See Image 18) Traders also recognized the beauty of beaded designs.
 Traders knew that people living in fine homes in Chicago, New York, and other cities would pay well for these pieces.
 The traders often asked the beadworkers to change their designs a little to please the collectors.